Charlie Bellete from Preston Victoria, is thirteen years old and on a mission to turn a school project into a positive outcome for kids with cancer.

-“I thought it would be cool to say we cycled to NSW,” joked Charlie.
+“I thought it would be cool to say we cycled to New South Wales,” joked Charlie.

 “We are getting such a buzz from fundraising too, egging each other on and trying to topple one another off the leader board.
-And it’s nice to know we’re doing something good while having fun.”
+And it’s nice to know we’re doing something good while having fun,” the teenager said.